 Public relations is ideal for communicating these values and, over time, building up a loyal customer base.

-A long-term strategy would ensure brand messages are consistently conveyed to both remain on the radar of the customer and to ensure that the customer continually recognises the values they originally felt affinity with.
+A long-term strategy would ensure brand messages are consistently conveyed to both remain on the radar of the customer and to ensure that the customer continually recognises the values they originally felt an

 Out of all the tactics within the classic marketing mix, PR is the one activity which gains the most trust within the customer.
 If you compare PR to advertising, for example, the consumer knows it has been paid for and contains messages that have come directly from the company.

 When you send out a press announcement, get interviewed by a journalist or put your product forward for review, you are getting a third-party endorsement, which put simply, cannot be bought.